 About The Speaker:

-Barry A. Cik is founder and Technical Director of Naturepedic, a manufacturer of award-winning certified organic mattresses.
+Barry A. Cik PE, CHMM, CDFE, EPACP is founder and Technical Director of Naturepedic, a manufacturer of award-winning certified organic mattresses.
 He has had a lifelong interest in advancing a healthier lifestyle and elimination of toxic and questionable chemicals in consumer products.
 A board-certified environmental engineer, Barry is an advocate for legislative reform regarding chemical usage, and was invited to testify in Washington, D.C. for a congressional subcommittee exploring chemical reform.
 Barry is also a frequent speaker and thought leader, speaking before scientific, consumer, political and business audiences on the benefits of healthier product design without toxic or questionable chemicals.